It’s a fact that parenting a child is no easy feat. And this becomes increasingly difficult when done alone.

-Unemployment insurance benefits provide temporary income assistance to Indiana workers who have lost their job through no fault of their own — up to $390 per week.
+Unemployment insurance provides temporary income replacement to Indiana workers who have lost their job through no fault of their own — up to $390 per week.

 As a condition of eligibility, you are required by the law to be registered with Indiana’s job matching service, Indiana Career Connect within ten (10) days of filing your claim.

-Frank O’Bannon Grant (formerly the Indiana Higher Education Grant) Program, designed to provide access for needy Indiana students to attend eligible postsecondary institutions.
+Frank O’Bannon Grant Program,5 is designed to provide access for needy Indiana students to attend eligible postsecondary institutions.
 The grant is given on a “need-based” basis — up to a maximum of $9,000.

 To qualify, you must submit a valid FAFSA by April 15 of the academic year preceding the academic year you plan to enroll.
 Students receiving the Frank O’Bannon Grant are subject to credit completion requirements.